 Created as an expression of their way of living, CIBI is a concept that is a blend of their experience in food, wine, design and architecture.
-Japanese sensibilities and their evolving Australian lifestyles are combined to create a world that is warm and welcoming at the same it is exciting and refreshing.
-Above all else it should appeal to the three driving elements that drive drive CIBI; the head, hands and heart.
+Japanese sensibilities and their evolving Australian lifestyles are combined to create a world that is warm and welcoming while being exciting and refreshing.
+Above all else, it should appeal to the three driving elements that drive CIBI; head, hands and heart.

 Head, Hands, Heart